Corona springtime; nature gives and takes

 Right now, especially in these turbulent times.
 We’ve all heard the cliché a thousand times over the past few weeks of lockdown, quarantaine and social distancing.
 And yet I will use it once again: particularly during this difficult time, nature can offer us comfort, hope and inspiration.

 To be honest, I don’t have that much to complain about my own situation.
 I have always worked at home and I don’t suddenly have to deal with children who I have to teach or who drive me crazy in other ways.
 There are undoubtedly better, but also much worse, places to spend the corona crisis than my spacious apartment with its sunny balcony.
-And, although I’m not really young anymore, I’m still far enough outside of the risk groups and I do not know any corona victims among my friends and family.
+And, although I’m not really young anymore, I’m still far enough outside of the risk groups.
+And I do not know any covid victims among my friends and family.

 But the more or less identical days have developed into a very boring sequence by now.
 I miss the social contacts, other than the drinks via Zoom, Skype, Whatapp and Messenger.
 And I miss the long hikes with friends, in places like the Betuwe, the Green Heart or Zeeland, concluded with a craft beer on a terrace.

 Fortunately, in the Netherlands we are not completely locked up in our houses for weeks, like in some other countries.
 And we don’t have to adhere to complicated rules like our southern neighbors: walking allowed, but only within a certain radius, and no sitting on a benches, unless.

 Our prime minister allows us to go outside to “get a breath of fresh air”.
 Once this all is over I hope we’ll see how this has contributed to our immune systems.
 People who can exercise, escape stress, enjoy nature as well as the beautiful weather and who also make some vitamin D in the process, are probably better equipped to get a virus out of their bodies.
 Allthough of course I am not a virologist.